 Notification Flow – Criminal Process

 Arrest occurs.
-FBI sends a notification to the EBTS Gateway Adapter.
+FBI sends a notification to the EBTS Gateway.
 Gateway Adapter sends an event reporting message to a service on the HIJIS Broker.
 The message contains the FBI Subscription Identifier as well as the details of the arrest.

 HIJIS Broker formats the message as a notification message and sends it to the Notification Intermediary.